 - DON'T use low fat cream cheese.
 It must be full fat cream cheese.
 This adds flavor and richness to your frosting.

-- Use cold cream cheese.
+- Use COLD cream cheese.
 It should NOT be at room temperature.

 - You will know your frosting is ready when you scoop frosting onto your spatula and it holds its shape without dripping.